vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 - Specifies the user name, password, datacenter, cluster, bridge network, and name for the VCH.
 - Specifies the `volumes` folder on `datastore 1` as the default volume store.
 Creating a volume store named `default` allows container application developers to create anonymous or named volumes by using `docker create -v`.
 - Specifies a second volume store named `volume_store_2` in the `volumes` folder on `datastore 2`.
-- Note that the datastore names are wrapped in quotes, because they contain spaces.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1